Reus: Name

-The origin of the name is a source of discussion.
-One of the theories is that Reus comes from the Latin word used to describe convict prisoners (reus), and as such, it would be a Roman penitentiary.
-Currently, the most accepted theory is that the name has Celtic roots, from the root red that originated the name redis (or reddis), that would approximately mean place in the way / place in the roads, or said alternatively, an inhabited place in a cross-road.
+The origin of the name Reus is a subject of debate.
+One theory is that Reus comes from the Latin word used to describe convict prisoners (reus), and as such, it would be a Roman penitentiary.
+Currently, the most accepted theory is that the name has Celtic roots, from the root red that originated the name redis (or reddis), that approximately meaning 'place on the way' or 'crossroads settlement.'